adedomin/independent-study/indep-study.md

 ### 1.1.1.
 Ansible

 Ansible is one of the most popular tools in the space.
-This is because unlike its predecessors, Ansible uses an agentless[^agentless] architecture.
+This is because unlike its predecessors, Ansible uses an agent-less[^agentless] architecture.
 Thus Ansible can work on any GNU/Linux machine running an SSH daemon and have Python 2.x installed.
 Ansible, like other tools in the space, uses a playbook to orchestrate what modules to run on what machines.
 An inventory file, in an INI file format, tell Ansible what group of servers are associated with a particular label [@ansible].

-[^agentless]: Agentless means that when an Ansible playbook is not being executed on a target machine, the machine does not waste resources running Ansible in the background.
+[^agentless]: Agent-less means that when an Ansible playbook is not being executed on a target machine, the machine does not waste resources running Ansible in the background.

 ### 1.1.2.
 Puppet

-Puppet is a tool that is very similar to Ansible, however puppet is dependent on a backend service--like Foreman, to function properly[@puppet].
+Puppet is a tool that is very similar to Ansible, however puppet is dependent on a back-end service--like Foreman, to function properly[@puppet].
 For the most part, Ansible is slowly supplanting Puppet from the CI space.
-This is due to variety of reasons, primarily because Ansible is agentless[@lessons-ansible].
+This is due to variety of reasons, primarily because Ansible is agent-less[@lessons-ansible].

 ### 1.1.3.
 Package Managers